Banner Code: IN-MED-P010, IN-MS-P010

 Graduate International Pathways to master's degrees in Education and Human Development

-INTO Mason provides five Graduate International Pathways for international students to enter various graduate degrees in the College of Education and Human Development (CEHD) at George Mason University.
+INTO Mason provides three Graduate International Pathways for international students to enter various graduate degrees in the College of Education and Human Development (CEHD) at George Mason University.
 The pathways give students the academic foundation, essential language skills, and cultural knowledge to successfully move on to their master's degree programs.
-For most students, enrolling in a Graduate International Pathway will add one or two additional semesters to their overall master's degree program.
+For most students, enrolling in a Graduate International Pathway will add one additional semester to their overall master's degree program.

 The following are the available Graduate International Pathways at INTO Mason to degrees in the College of Education and Human Development at GMU: